-The module operates on $3.3V \pm 5\%$ with a typical power draw of less than 500 milliwatts.
-The module operates over the 0° to 70°C commercial temperature range.
+The module operates on $3.3V \pm 5\%$ with a typical power drain of less than 3W at turn on, dropping to approximately 1W @ room temperature after warming up.
+The module operates over the 0° to 70° C commercial temperature range.